 How to Apply for Need-Based Financial Aid

 To apply for need-based financial aid, file the Free Application for Federal Student Aid, otherwise known as the FAFSA.
 The FAFSA is used to apply for financial aid from the federal and state governments, as well as most colleges and universities.
+The information entered on your FAFSA determines your financial aid eligibility.

 - You will need an FSA ID, which you can get at fsaid.ed.gov, to electronically sign the FAFSA.